swgriffith/ramblings/content/posts/newblog.md

 ### Step 5
-I want this to trigger automatically on a push, so I'm going straight to the 'Trigger' tab and enablign continuous integration.
+I want this to trigger automatically on a push, so I'm going straight to the 'Trigger' tab and enabling continuous integration.
 I'm also going to enable batching of changes during a build.

 ![Azure DevOps](/static/newblog/trigger.png)

 ### Step 6
 If you want you can rename 'Agent Job 1'.
 You can then click the '+' from the Agent Job and add the 'Azure File Copy' task.
-As noted above, $web containers are not supported in the older version of the tool due to the non-alphanumberic character in the container name, but you can just change the version to '2.* preview'.
+As noted above, $web containers are not supported in the older version of the tool due to the non-alphanumeric character in the container name, but you can just change the version to '2.* preview'.
 Then you just need to fill in the remaining details, like I have below, and you're ready to 'Save & Queue'.

 ![Azure DevOps](/static/newblog/filecopy.png)